talkabhishek/deliveryapp/README.md

 ## LalaMoveChallenge (mobile)
 A project which list deliveries of goods and their delivery details with map location.

+# Requirement & Support
+Xcode : 10.2.1
+Swift 5
+Cocoapods setup on system
+iOS (10.x, 11.x, 12.x)

 # Installation
 To run the project :
 - Goto Project Root folder
+- pod install
 - Open xcworkspace

-# Requirement & Support
-Xcode : 10.2.1
-Swift 5
-iOS (10.x, 11.x, 12.x)

 # Design  Pattern
 ## MVVM